AmiriL2/blog/index.md

-## Heading 2
+## Introduction

 Hello and welcome to my blog post.
-In an age where digitalization has become an integral part of our lives, the importance of cybersecurity cannot be overstated.
-The world of cybersecurity is dynamic, challenging, and ever-evolving, making it one of the most exciting and sought-after fields in technology today.
-In this blog post, we'll explore what it's like to work in cybersecurity, from the daily challenges to the rewards and the skills required to thrive in this field.
+My name is Amiri Layne and in this blog post I will talk about my journey to wokr in Information Security/ Cybersecurity in the near future.
+I will talk about how I am in the process of learning Python, getting my certificate, and getting my Google Cybersecurity Certificate.
+Technology is a constantly growing profession and I believe that if i put enough work in, I can get intot his career.
 ```html
 <p>Save the document by pressing <kbd>Ctrl + S</kbd></p>
 ```